antixenoinitiative/axiwiki/interceptors.md

 During its initial brief appearance, the Orthrus variant could be seen momentarily flying away from Palin's Base before High-Waking away.
 At the time the Orthrus did not appear to have any combat mechanics and would glitch if destroyed.
 The Orthrus variant had similar stats to the Basilisk.
 When a sample was taken with the Research a “Basilisk Tissue sample” was received.

-The Orthrus now fulfills an unknown purpose in the Thargoid fleet, as it is only spotted harvesting Thargoid Probes in NHSS Threat 4.
+The Orthrus is speculated to fulfill a sort of intelligence and logistics role within the Thargoid fleet.
+It is spotted harvesting Thargoid Probes in NHSS Threat 4, they frequently travel between Spiresites and Titans and are seen enter and exit both structures.
 It has no hearts, and flees when attacked.
-However, it has a powerful shield and will employ an anti-guardian field while trying to flee.
+However, it has a powerful shield and will employ an anti-guardian field while trying to flee. *The Orthrus variant has disappeared together with the Titans and spire sites, for now.*

 **Hearts**: 0
 **Max Speed**: 115 m/s